xming521/WeClone/README.md

 ## Data Preparation

 Please use [Telegram Desktop](https://desktop.telegram.org/) to export chat records.
+Click the top right corner in the chat interface, then click "Export chat history".
 Select Photos for message types and JSON for format.
 You can export multiple contacts (group chat records are not recommended), then place the exported `ChatExport_*` in the `./dataset/telegram` directory, meaning put different people's chat record folders together in `./dataset/telegram`.

 ## Data Preprocessing
-设语言、平台、类型别忘了
+- First, modify the `language`, `platform`, and `include_type` in the configuration file according to your needs.
+- If you use telegram, you need to modify the `telegram_args.my_id` in the configuration file to your own telegram user ID.
 - By default, the project uses Microsoft Presidio to remove `phone numbers, email addresses, credit card numbers, IP addresses, geographic location names, international bank account numbers, cryptocurrency wallet addresses, age information, and generic ID numbers` from the data, but it cannot guarantee 100% identification.
 - Therefore, a blocklist `blocked_words` is provided in `settings.jsonc`, allowing users to manually add words or phrases they want to filter (the entire sentence containing blocked words will be removed by default).